 A: If someone has already passed, they can still become a whole body donor.
-However, MD should be contacted as soon as possible to increase the likelihood of acceptance.
+If the deceased person is not under hospice care and has died at home, contact 911 to report the death immediately.
+Then, contact us as soon as possible to increase the likelihood of acceptance.
 Also, if a patient or loved one is currently receiving hospice care and/or is close to passing, MD should be contacted immediately.
 Caring Donation Coordinators are available 24 hours a day to assist the family and are available to meet the family in person.

 A: If you are already a registered organ transplant donor, you can still register to be a whole body donor.
 However, at the time of passing priority will be given to transplant donation because of the ability to immediately save or change a life.
 In some cases, MD can arrange for a donor to ultimately donate to both a transplant program and MD’s whole body donation program.
 Please let us know if we can help you and your family register for both programs.

 A: Unfortunately, MD cannot guarantee matching a donation with a specific type of research or training program.
 Placement largely depends on current medical research and training needs and specific donor criteria.

 A: The closest relatives, as defined by state law, of a deceased person.
 Most states recognize the spouse and the nearest blood relatives as next of kin.
 Contact us at 303.931.2348 and we can help you determine your legal next of kin.
 Also, we strongly advise that you discuss your choice to donate with your legal next of kin, as they will be involved in the donation process after death.